 There aren’t many cities where you can access a maze of more than 500 caves through a shopping centre – unless of course you’re in Nottingham!
 Often known as The City of Caves, Nottingham is built above a complex network of man-made sandstone caves.
 They’ve had historical importance over the years, acting as cellars and even air raid shelters during the Second World War.
 Learn more about their fascinating past on an audio tour, or see them brought to life on an actor-led tour at weekends.
 Prices start from £24.50 for a family of four.

 Derby is in the unique position of having good access to some of the best stately homes in the country.
 Calke Abbey in Ticknall is owned by the National Trust and is 15 miles from the city centre.
 It’s an unusual attraction in that many of the rooms have been left in their original state, telling a story of the decline of a country house.

 Chatsworth House is 27 miles north, known for its lavish stately home and 105 acres of gardens.
 Locko Park is 5 miles from Derby city centre.
 Take a stroll through the park – it’s about 1.25 miles in each direction if you follow the bridleway – and you’ll be rewarded with great views of the house.
 Take a slight detour to Bluebells Dairy Farm on Locko Road and reward yourself with one of their homemade ice creams or sorbets – there are 26 flavours to try!

+Strata continues to develop new build homes in the Midlands, and these all have fantastic access to first-class amenities in the region.
 If you choose a new home in Burton, there’s a Cineworld in the centre of town at Middleway Retail and Leisure Park, as well as restaurants such as Frankie and Benny’s and Bella Italia.